HEC Electronic

 The graph above shows the rate of resistance change as a function of temperature.

-The average rate of change is 0.0009702585.
+0.0009702585.
 The value found in wikipedia is: 0.00094.